Supermagnum/gr-sleipnir/README.md

 - Assessing the software's suitability for their intended use
 - Verifying results against other reliable sources
 - Ensuring compliance with all applicable laws and regulations
+- **Cryptographic Operations**:
+  - **Signing and Verification (NOT Encryption)**: Digital signing and signature verification do NOT obscure message content and are generally permitted in amateur radio.
+These operations provide authentication and integrity verification without hiding the message content.
-- **Cryptographic Operations**: Users must verify that signing, verification, encryption, and decryption operations comply with applicable laws and regulations in their jurisdiction.
-The use of encryption may be restricted or prohibited in certain jurisdictions or on certain frequency bands.
-Users are 100% responsible for legal compliance with all cryptographic operations.
+  - **Encryption and Decryption**: Encryption DOES obscure message content and may be restricted or prohibited in certain jurisdictions or on certain frequency bands.
+Users must verify that encryption and decryption operations comply with applicable laws and regulations in their jurisdiction.
+Users are 100% responsible for legal compliance with all encryption operations.
 - Understanding and accepting the risks associated with using experimental software
 - Taking appropriate precautions and backups before using the software